 The fruit are mostly eaten fresh out of hand or are cut into star-shaped slices for use as a decorative garnish.
 The skin is thin, glossy and is usually left on to be eaten with the pulp, which is firm, juicy, refreshing and varies in taste from sour to mildly sweet or bland, depending on the variety.
 They are also suitable for processing into dried fruit and are commonly stewed with sugar and cloves in its native range or are juiced to make a refreshing beverage.

-The juice has tarnish and stain removal properties and can be used for cleaning metal surfaces as well as removing stains from white cloth.
+The acidic juice has tarnish and stain removal properties and is used for cleaning metal surfaces as well as removing stains from white cloth.

 The fruit pulp and juice contains good amounts of Vitamins A, B1 (Thiamine), B2 (Riboflavin), B3 (Niacin) and C (Ascorbic acid).

-Grows naturally in humid subtropical and tropical climates, generally in frost-free areas with annual lows of 14 to 25 °C, annual highs of 23 to 35 °C, annual rainfall of 1200 to 3500 mm and a dry season of 5 months or less, extending to 12 months with irrigation or groundwater.
+Grows naturally in humid subtropical and tropical climates, generally in frost-free areas with annual lows of 14 to 25 °C, annual highs of 23 to 35 °C, annual rainfall of 1200 to 4500 mm and a dry season of 5 months or less, extending to 12 months with irrigation or groundwater.
 However, the most flavoursome fruit tends to come from warm tropical lowland climates.

 New plants are usually created by grafting selected cultivars onto seedling rootstock, this is the preferred method because seed raised plants do not always come true to type, often resulting in trees with inferior fruit.